dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 - The docker user that can operate on docker is : <b>dedalus_docker</b>
 - The environemnt we are using is : <b>stage</b>

+The target of this part of the documentation is to bring the "bundles" folder with alle the bundles in it into the folder /opt/dedalus/docker/bundles.
+Of course you can do it in many ways, download it directly into the node for example.
+In this guide we assume a more "common" approach based on the fact that many persons like to edit files in a classic PC environment

+NB: it you are using windows, use an editor that keeps the Unix EOL, not the windows one!!

+0. If you want to start from an extarnal machine, create a folder like customer/bundles somewhere

 1. Prepare your deployment on the workstation you are using: that means that you have to put the files under a folder that is called "bundles"
 It has to look like the folder structure you see [here](https://confluence.dedalus.com/display/IAT/Docker+deployment+-+component+requirements#Dockerdeploymentcomponentrequirements-Deploymentstructure)

 2. Download the [bundle-ivd](https://github.com/dedalus-ivd/ivd-ais-docker-solution/releases/download/v1.0/bundle-ivd.zip) that will contain the network, mongo, haproxy, monitoring and the env folder.
-Unzip it into your pc under the workspace folder you prepared for the deployment
+Unzip it into your pc under the bundles folder you prepared for the deployment

-3. Download release zip file for each service product you are going to deploy and put it into the workspace folder (r4c, ds, ld....)
+3. Download release zip file for each service product you are going to deploy and put it into the bundles folder (r4c, ds, ld....)

-4. Configure global-env/environments/stage/shared.env (this goes for "stage" environment) file variables:
+4. Configure global-env/environments/stage/env/shared.env (this goes for "stage" environment) file variables:
-- Set the AIS_WORKSPACE using the correct one (file global-env/environments/stage/shared.env)
+- Set the AIS_WORKSPACE using the correct one (file global-env/environments/stage/env/shared.env) the value is stage, for stage, prod for prod...etc
-- Set the SOLUTION_BASE_URL using the solution one (file global-env/environments/stage/routes.env): this should be the base url in front of the solution, not the node one (even thought they can be the same) but if, for example, there is a load balancer in front of two nodes, you need to use the address of the load balancer
+- Set the SOLUTION_BASE_URL using the solution one (file global-env/environments/stage/env/routes.env): this should be the base url in front of the solution, not the node one (even thought they can be the same) but if, for example, there is a load balancer in front of two nodes, you need to use the address of the load balancer

-5. configure each product: in this guide we will cover the mongo, the haproxy and we take the discovery service as example so configure them before uploading the files
+5. configure each product: in this guide we will cover the mongo (only for stage purposes), the haproxy, the monitoring and we take the discovery service as example so configure them before uploading the files

 6. Upload your folder into the node.
 It should land in the upload folder /opt/dedalus/upload, in this case:
-So you will end up having the configuration under the folder /opt/dedalus/upload/dev (or prod/test/valid)
+So you will end up having the configuration under the folder /opt/dedalus/upload/bundles

 9. Log into the node using an ssh like tool (like PuTTy or directly using the shell)

-10. Switch to the docker user (you will be asked for a password if any)
+10. [switch to dedalus_docker user](#switch_to_dedalus_docker_user) (you will be asked for a password if any)
 ```bash
 su dedalus_docker
 ```